REPARATIONS

 Can be sung to "Ringfinger" by NIN

-Texas slaves worked on plantations An extra two years when they were freed.
-They built this town in Segregation Until their property was seized For state-run tax-paid public housing Where all the poor blacks have been removed.
-While they dream of reparations, The opposite came true . . .
+Texas slaves got emancipated Two years AFTER the rest were freed.
+They built this town in segregation Until their property was seized For state-run tax-paid public housing Where even their graves have been removed.
+While they dreamed of reparations, The opposite came true . . .

 When two or three agree in Christ God will intervene To end all sacrifice And set the captive free

-Well, Gentiles ask the purpose Of praying to Jesus on the Cross If the Faithful get mistreated By wealthy people who are lost.
+Well, Gentiles ask the purpose Of praying to Jesus on the Cross If the faithful get mistreated By evil people who are lost.
 There may be divine redemption, But that doesn't justify abuse.
-If war is not the answer, Can't we call a truce?
+If war is not the answer, Why can't we call a truce?

-What we forgive, we give to Christ Blessed will be the meek Wrongs will be made right The truth will make us free
+What we forgive, we give to Christ Blessed will be the meek Wrongs will be made right The truth will set us free

 Imagine all the damages And interest overdue If each Freed Slave estate was paid Forty acres and a mule